-Individuals are selected for their achievements in tennis in either the Player, Contributor, Pioneer or Regional Legend Categories.
-The selection criteria is outlined below.
+Individuals are selected for their achievements in tennis in the categories of:

 Player Category Eligibility Criteria